DavidEggenberger/CrispyCollab/README.md

 ## Architecture

 CrsipyCollab is a web application.
 The backend, ASP.NET Core, is consumed by the Blazor WebAssembly client.
 DTO's, constants and shared authorization logic resides in the WebShared class library.
 To simplifiy deployment/hosting the ASP.NET Core backend references the WebAssembly client.
-The whole application (excluding SQL Server) subsequently runs in one process.
+The whole application (excluding an SQL Server and Redis instance) subsequently runs in one process.
 CrsipyCollab follows the paradigms of clean architecture.
 The application layer loads the specified data by the controllers (Queries), facilitates applying the desired changes (Commands) and reacts to subsequently invoked events (EventHandlers).
 To do so services defined in the infrastucture layer are used.

 <img src="https://raw.githubusercontent.com/DavidEggenberger/CrispyCollab/main/Img/ProjectDependencies.png" height=350/>